The Tour That Will Not End

 The Social Media Question

 Critics have raised the question of whether the popularity of infinity rooms is driven primarily by their Instagram-friendliness.
 The rooms are undeniably photogenic, and social media has certainly amplified their visibility.
-But dismissing the work as mere content fodder is condescending to both the artist and her audience.
+Dismissing the work as mere content fodder is condescending to both the artist and her audience.

 People photograph things that move them.
 The impulse to capture and share the experience of standing inside infinite reflected light is not a corruption of the artistic encounter.
 It is a natural extension of it.
 Kusama herself has spoken about wanting to dissolve the boundaries between self and universe, and the act of sharing that dissolution with others through photography is entirely consistent with her artistic philosophy.